JackWenx/PACE/README.md

 </div>

 <br />
-PACE is a dual-level RL method that reduces reasoning tokens while maintaining (or improving) accuracy by combining (1) prefix-protected optimization and (2) difficulty-aware length penalties.
+PACE is a dual-level RL method that reduces reasoning tokens while maintaining accuracy by combining (1) prefix-protected optimization and (2) difficulty-aware length penalties.

 ## How to Use